 - Museums and aquariums may open at 50% capacity

 - Gyms and indoor exercise facilities, such as yoga studios, martial arts, and rock climbing, as well as skating rinks, bowling alleys, indoor basketball, volleyball etc., may open at 30% capacity.

-Phase 2 guidelines remain in place for the following:
+Phase 2 guidelines remained in place for the following: